-Requesting a Self Certificate
+Adding a Self Certificate

-The Broadband VPN Gateway must generate a request for the CA. This request must then be supplied to the CA. The procedure is as follows:
+This process is different to obtaining a Trusted Certificate.
+The Broadband VPN Gateway must generate a request for the CA. You cannot request a Certificate directly.
+The correct procedure is as follows:

-1. On the Self Certificates screen, click the New Request button to view the first screen of the Self Certificate Request procedure, shown below.
+1. On the "Certificates" screen, click the "Add Self Certificate" button to view the first screen of the Add Self Certificate procedure, shown below.